felschrr/felschrr/README.md

 # Hi there 👋

-🇫🇷 My name is Félix, and I am a Web developer student, currently in my 3rd year of **BUT Métiers du multimedia et de l'internet**.
+🇫🇷 My name is Félix, and I am a Web developer student, currently studying in **Master 1 Produits et services multimédias**.

 - 🔭 I’m currently working on some of my personal projects as a hobby :
     - [**Skinpso**](https://github.com/felschrr/skinpso), a React app to track your CS2 skins investments.